-- Avoid prolonged and repeated contact with oils, particularly GL used engine oils. - Wear protective clothing, including impervious gloves where practicable. - Do not put oily rags in pockets. - Avoid contaminating clothes, particularly underpants, with oil. - .
-Heavily soiled clothing and oil-impregnated footwear should not be worn.
-Overalls must be cleaned regularly. - First Aid treatment should be obtained immediately for open cuts and wounds. - PD) Use barrier creams, applying them before each work period, to help the removal of oil from the skin. - .
-Wash with soap and water to ensure all oil is removed (skin FA cleansers and nail brushes will help).
-Preparations containing lanolin replace the natural skin oils which have been removed. - Do not use gasoline, kerosine, diesel fuel, gas oil, thinners or RA solvents for cleaning skin. - If skin disorders develop, obtain medical advice without delay. - Where practicable, degrease components prior to handling. - BR Where there is a risk of eye contact, eye protection should be worn, for example, chemical googles or face shields; in addition an eye wash facility should be provided.
+- Avoid prolonged and repeated contact with oils, particularly used engine oils. - Wear protective clothing, including impervious gloves where practicable. - Do not put oily rags in pockets. - Avoid contaminating clothes, particularly underpants, with oil. - Heavily soiled clothing and oil-impregnated footwear should not be worn.
+Overalls must be cleaned regularly. - First Aid treatment should be obtained immediately for open cuts and wounds. - Use barrier creams, applying them before each work period, to help the removal of oil from the skin.